geo-mena/gitchart/README.md

 The API for this project lives in the `src/pages/api` directory since GitHub doesn't provide a way to access user statistics through it's official API.

-The drawing mechanism lives in [the sallar/github-contributions-canvas repository](https://github.com/sallar/github-contributions-canvas).

 ## Requirements

 - A valid github account.